mcorah/mcorah.github.io/_posts/2022-11-18-starship-emily.md

 categories: robotics
 ---

-I feel close to this story because I have been acquainted with Emily for some time as we graduated from RPI in the same class before starting our respective PhDs in Pittsburgh.
-I initially wrote the following as part of a DEI statement for faculty applications.
+I initially wrote the following in 2021 as part of a DEI statement for faculty applications.
-However, I think this content is more appropriate here as a blog post, now that I have my own website.
+However, now that I have my own website, I think this content is more appropriate here as a short blog post.
+I feel especialy close to this story because the events are located in Pittsburgh and because I have been acquainted with Emily for some time.
+I have known Emily since we were both students RPI.
+We each also graduated in the same class before moving to Pittsburgh to start our PhDs.

 ## Sidewalk hazards